cvonk/vscode-starters/ESP32/README.md

 - When using Windows, make sure it uses the `libusb` for the JTAG adapter
   - verify that Window's Devices shows the JTAG as RS232-HS under USB Devices
   - to correct, use zadig-2.4 to change the driver for FT232HL to *libusb*.
 Details are available at [Virgilia's writeup](https://github.com/VirgiliaBeatrice/esp32-devenv-vscode/blob/master/tutorial.md)
+- from the debug side bar (ctrl-shift-d), click on the green arrow at the top and select `GDB/JTAG` to connect to the target

 Notes:
 see https://higaski.at/vscode-esp32-debugging/